Welcome to Pride Month!

 If I see anyone being bullied, I’ll step in.
 If I’m afraid, I’ll still step in.

-I’ll continue to write my resistance against the policies that target people for being themselves, that threaten the rights that should be inalienable.
+I’ll continue to write my resistance against the policies that target people for being themselves, the values that threaten the rights that should be inalienable.

 I’ll welcome people who want to become allies, but don’t know how.
 If you have questions or concerns, feel free to reach out.
 There’s a place for you.

 I’ll remain open to learning.
-Through the past year, I’ve become increasingly comfortable with the singular pronoun “they.”
+Through the past few years, I’ve become comfortable with the singular pronoun “they.”
 I’ve expanded my definition of “gender identity” to be much more inclusive.
 I’ve let go of what I now consider a rigid definition of a “female body” or a “male body.”
 A body is a body, and how each person defines his/her/their relationship to that body is highly individualized.
 I no longer view “male anatomy” as strictly male, or “female anatomy” as strictly female.
 The person owns the body and defines the body, including the gender of the body.
-I’ve learned to make no assumptions about gender identity based on appearance; I ask for people’s pronouns and accept without judgment.
+I’ve learned to make no assumptions about gender identity based on appearance; I offer my own pronouns, ask for people’s pronouns, and accept without judgment.
 I’m ready to learn more, and I’m grateful to everyone who has helped me along the way.

 If I make a mistake, I’ll apologize.
 I’ll try to do better.